Nigeria national football team: Early history

 Nigeria first played other colonies in unofficial games, initially in 1938 when they played the Gold Coast with a team of Lagos-based players.
 Nigeria formed a representative national team to send abroad for a tour of England, arriving in Liverpool on 29 August 1949, and playing matches against amateur sides including Marine A.F.C. (which drew 6,000 spectators, a record their Rossett Park ground), Bishop Auckland, Leytonstone, Dulwich Hamlet and Bromley.
-Nigeria then played its first official game in October 1949, while still a British colony.
+Nigeria then played its first official game in October 1949, while still a British colony, as they beat Sierra Leone 2–0 in Freetown.

 1963–1980

 Nigeria first appeared in the Africa Cup of Nations in 1963, when they were drawn in a group with Sudan, and the then United Arab Republic.
 They did not advance to the next stage.

 The team's first major success was a gold medal in the 2nd All-Africa games in 1973 led by captain, Victor Oduah.
 The team went on to achieve 3rd-place finishes in the 1976 and 1978 African Cup of Nations to follow.
 In 1980, with players such as Segun Odegbami and Best Ogedegbe, the team, led by Christian Chukwu, won the African Cup for the first time in Lagos.

 Nigeria Olympic Men's football team won the football event at the 1996 Olympics in Atlanta, beating Mexico, Brazil and Argentina in the process.
 They were runners-up in the same event at the 2008 Olympics in Beijing, losing to Argentina in a rematch of the 1996 Final of the event.

 In 1984, 1988 and 2000, Nigeria reached the Cup of Nations final, losing to Cameroon.
 Three of the five African titles won by Cameroon have been won by defeating Nigeria.
 Missing out to Cameroon on many occasions has created an intense rivalry between both nations.
 Three notable occasions; narrowly losing out in the 1988 African Cup of Nations, qualifiers for the 1990 World Cup, and the controversial final of the 2000 African Cup of Nations where a kick taken by Victor Ikpeba during the penalty shoot-out was adjudged not to have crossed the goal-line by the referee.

 The team withdrew from two African Cup of Nations between 1963 and 1974, due to political instability and in 1996.
 In 1976, they came back to the Cup of Nations with third-place finishes in both the 1976 and 1978 African Cup of Nations.